Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: EVE for a mixing tensorial theory space

-In order prove this statement, we have to consider the intermediate result about effective non-branching pseudo-melonic functions: \begin{lemma} The bare coupling $\lambda_{6,1}$ may be expressed in term of the effective essential and marginal effective pseudo-melonic couplings at scale $s$ as:
+In order to prove this statement, we have to consider the intermediate result about effective non-branching pseudo-melonic functions: \begin{lemma} The bare coupling $\lambda_{6,1}$ may be expressed in terms of the effective essential and marginal effective pseudo-melonic couplings at scale $s$ as:

 \end{lemma}

 \textit{Proof.} As for the trees having melonic boundary, the LO trees contributing to the effective tripod function $\Pi_{2,ij}^{(3)}$ split into two families: the trees whose three arms are hooked to a common vertex, and the trees whose arms are hooked to a common breaking edge corresponding to the boundary graph of the global tree.
 Listing all the possible LO configurations, we get :